 Traditional advice is to avoid saunas if you have uncontrolled high blood pressure.
 This was based on the assumption that heat stress would cause blood pressure to increase.
 New research suggests that sauna heat helps to dilate blood vessels, promote sweating and relaxation, and reduce arterial stiffness, all of which can help to prevent high blood pressure.
+The latest evidence suggests that saunas may protect against stroke, too.
 You should still avoid saunas if your hypertension is not well controlled, however.

 Saunas may prevent hypertension

 Sauna bathing increases your natural production of nitric oxide which causes blood vessels to dilate so blood pressure reduces.
 A study from Finland followed 1,621 men over the age of 42, who did not have hypertension (defined as a blood pressure of greater than 140/90 mmHg) for almost 25 years.
 After adjusting for other factors, such as age, smoking, alcohol, glucose levels, fitness, family history of hypertension, income and weight, they found that men who had 2 to 3 sauna bathing sessions per week were 17% less likely to develop hypertension than those having 1 sauna session per week.
 For those having 4 to 7 saunas per week, the risk was reduced by 47%.
 The researchers concluded that regular sauna bathing is associated with a reduced risk of hypertension.

 They followed up with tests in 100 men to try to find out why, and found that sauna bathing for 30 minutes reduced blood pressure and increased heart rate and blood vessel elasticity in the same way as medium-intensity exercise, while body temperature rose by approximately 2°C.